ezhaymeibarrugaestrella/-Streamlit-Multipage-App-Portfolio-/README.md

 2. Install Streamlit:

 3. Type this in the terminal: py -m streamlit run 1_🏠_Home.py (press ENTER)

+4. OPEN THE SITE IN THIS LINK 👉 { http://localhost:8502/ }

 ```bash
 pip install streamlit